-Tupelo Tower Black Gum is a deciduous tree with a strong central leader and a narrowly upright and columnar growth habit.
+Black Gum is a deciduous tree with a strong central leader and a distinctive and refined pyramidal form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.